espresso3389/pdfrx/README.md

 # pdfrx

-_NOTE: On pub.dev, 1.0.0+ versions gets [[ANALYSIS ISSUE]](https://pub.dev/packages/pdfrx/versions/1.0.5-testing-version-constraints-1/score).
-It does not affect your code consistency but API reference is not available until [pub.dev upgrades their toolchains](https://github.com/dart-lang/pub-dev/issues/7484#issuecomment-1948206197)._

 [pdfrx](https://pub.dartlang.org/packages/pdfrx) is a rich and fast PDF viewer implementation built on the top of [pdfium](https://pdfium.googlesource.com/pdfium/).
 The plugin supports Android, iOS, Windows, macOS, Linux, and Web.